somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 }
 ```

 This ensures that when the user presses Tab (or Shift+Tab), focus loops within the modal.
-Without this, users could tab out to the background interface&mdash;which is exactly what `aria-modal="true"` tries to prevent.
+Without this, users could tab out to the background interface, which is exactly what `aria-modal="true"` tries to prevent.

 ### Scroll Lock Helpers
 ```ts